open-education-hub/operating-systems/content/chapters/io/lab/content/zero-copy.md

 [Quiz](../quiz/fewer-than-2-copies.md)

-You can read a slightlty more detailed article about zero-copy [here](https://developer.ibm.com/articles/j-zerocopy/).
+You can read a slightly more detailed article about zero-copy [here](https://developer.ibm.com/articles/j-zerocopy/).